The Virtual Quantum Device (VQD): A tool for detailed emulation of quantum computers: The virtual quantum device package

 In this way, a device specification offers a mapping between ideal unitary circuits and realistic channels admitted by the modelled hardware device.
 Device specifications include provisions of active and passive noise behaviour, restricted gate sets and qubit topologies, gate substitutions, durations and scheduling, time-dependent noise, general variable-dependent noise (such that noise severity may depend on preceding operations) and \textit{hidden qubits} to model dynamics outside the computational state space.
 Given a collection of pre-made specifications, they permit a user to rapidly study the differing behaviours of realistic quantum computers when tasked with executing the same circuit.

-While simple and powerful to \textit{users} of a device specification, \textit{producing} a specification (as per the guide here~\cite{vqdguide}) has several pain points.
-It requires describing the imperfect experimental processes, whether through canonical noise channels (like dephasing and depolarising) or more generally as Kraus maps, potentially requiring laborious tomography.
-Encoding the nuances of a real-time device into a dichotomy of active and passive, discrete noise processes can be a significant challenge for an experimentalist, and may require duplicated efforts to model unique devices of the same general platform (such as separate superconducting experiments).
-Further, it is often preferable to describe a device through a platform-native language (for instance, borrowing the language of superconducting experiments) and to model a device as a time-dependent object with its own internal states, rather than a static map between circuits and channels.
-The virtual quantum device package addresses these pain points.
+{ While simple and powerful to \textit{users} of a device specification, \textit{producing} a specification (as per the guide here~\cite{vqdguide}) has several potential pain points.
+In \Cref{appendix:designPhilosophyAndQL} we describe these challenges, and how they motivated the choice of QuESTlink as the platform upon which to build the VQD framework.
+There we explain that QuESTlink's unique combination of a well-featured emulator (QuEST) with Mathematica as a powerful -- albeit commercial -- symbolic manipulation tool, provided elegant design solutions to some rather complex challenges. }

-Once a VQD has produced a noisy channel from a noise-free circuit, full-precision evaluation of expectation values is possible through simulation of the channel upon a density matrix.
-This is quadratically more expensive than statevector simulation of the original noise-free circuit, and is sometimes prohibitive.
-Fortunately, these steeper memory and time costs can often be avoided by the user instead opting for Monte Carlo statevector simulation, whereby expected values of the VQD prescribed noisy quantum states are evaluated through repeated sampling of an ensemble of error-affected statevectors.
+A particular feature of QuESTlink which we stress here is its capability to switch between state vector and density matrix representations.
+The latter can comprehensively represent the impact of noise processes on a quantum state, and QuESTlink supports general Kraus operators acting on the density matrix to fully encode those processes.
+However the representation is quadratically more expensive than statevector simulation of the original noise-free circuit, and this is sometimes prohibitive.
+Fortunately, these steeper memory and time costs can often be avoided by the user instead opting for Monte Carlo statevector simulation, whereby expected values of the VQD prescribed noisy quantum states are evaluated through repeated sampling of an ensemble of error-affected statevectors~\cite{grurl2022noise}.
 QuESTlink's \texttt{SampleExpecPauliString} function pseudo-randomly replaces each decoherence channel with an operator from its Kraus map, and acts it upon a statevector before computing the expected value.
 This process is repeated until the average of the samples converges.
 Thus, while virtual quantum devices are typically specified in terms of operations that are incompatible with the state vector representation, and indeed the full density matrix representation is available, a user can opt to {\it automatically translate} the emulation task into the Monte Carlo paradigm.
 This often enables simulation of realistic noisy devices at modest memory costs.